 Over the past decade, solar costs have dropped dramatically as the manufacturing and installation process has become significantly more efficient and technology continues to improve.
 As costs decrease, more and more Vermonters have made the choice to go solar themselves or take part in a larger community solar system.
-In fact, over 7000 solar systems have been installed through the state’s net metering program (see our Solar FAQ for more info).
+In fact, over 7000 solar systems have been installed through the state’s net metering program.
 This has created jobs and boosted Vermont’s economy – a clean energy success story!
 Today we are looking towards increasing amounts of solar paving the way towards a renewable energy grid of the future.

 Recent Solar Energy News

 The 2017-2018 legislative session began this week with the swearing in of recently elected candidates and the election of legislative leaders, including a new Governor, Lt.
 Governor, Speaker of the House, and many other key positions in the legislature.
 Late this morning, VPIRG delivered a petition to every legislator in the house and senate, as well ...Read More